-Preheat oven to 180°C (350°F).
-Line a cookie sheet with parchment paper, slightly oil the paper if your paper tend to stick to food.
+Preheat the oven to 350°F (180°C).
+Line a cookie sheet with parchment paper, lightly oil the paper if your paper tends to stick to food.
 Set aside.

 Shape a cookie dough ball.
 If too dry or crumbly, add a splash of water (think 1 tablespoon max.) to gather ingredients together.
 This could happen if you used almond meal instead of almond flour.
 It contains more fiber and can dry out cookie dough.

 Cut the dough into 8 even parts.
-Roll each part into ball between your hands.
+Roll each part into a ball between your hands.

-Place each cookie dough balls onto the cookie sheet you prepared before.
+Place each cookie dough ball onto the cookie sheet you prepared before.
 Leave a thumb space between each cookie.
-They won't expand while baking but you need some space to flatten the cookies and ensure they don't touch each others for consistent baking.
+They won't expand while baking, but you need some space to flatten the cookies and ensure they don't touch each other for consistent baking.

-If the sides crumbles, slightly, use your fingers to soften the edges - see video for tips and tricks.
+If the sides crumble slightly, use your fingers to soften the edges - see video for tips and tricks.

-Cool 10 minutes on the cookie sheet then transfer onto a cooling rack.
-Slide a spatula under each cookie to careful carry them from the tray to the cooling rack.
+Cool 10 minutes on the cookie sheet, then transfer onto a cooling rack.
+Slide a spatula under each cookie to carefully carry them from the tray to the cooling rack.

 Wait until fully cool down to enjoy.
 They get crispier with time.

 Store up to 3 weeks in a cookie jar in the pantry, at room temperature.
-Don't store in the fridge or they will soften.
-Can be frozen in an airtight zip bag and defrosted the day before.
+Don't store them in the fridge, or they will soften.
+They can be frozen in an airtight ziplock bag and defrosted the day before.

 Make sure you are using rolled oats and not jumbo oats.
-Rolled oats also known as porridge oats is crushed jumbo oats.
+Rolled oats, also known as porridge oats, are crushed jumbo oats.

-You can replace almond flour by almond meal or sunflower seed flour
+You can replace almond flour with almond meal or sunflower seed flour.

 You can make this recipe using almond butter or sunflower seed butter.